AdiWork933/Collage-Data-management/README.md

-# Collage Data Management (Still in Updating all thing please wait for final)
+# Collage Data Management (Still in Updating all thing please wait for final project)

 **Collage Data Management** is a comprehensive Python-based application designed for managing course details, student information, and academic results in a college environment.
 This GUI-based system is built using Tkinter for the user interface and SQLite3 for database management.
 It also includes a machine learning feature to predict student performance.